imswebra/cmput291MP1/Report.md

 `database.py` is somewhat standalone in contrast.
 It contains and abstracts away all of the SQL interaction code, and is thus referenced at all levels of the code.
 For the most part, the functions defined in this file have equivalents in `login.py` and `logged_in.py`; While those handle user input, errors, printing, and the navigation structure, the equivalents in `database.py` contain strictly the SQL calls, with some of the error handling being passed back up to the calling function.
 Examples of those equivalents are `login()`, `sign_up()`, `post_question()`, `search_posts()`, and all the various post-action functions.

 `utils.py` is the only other python file, and contains helper utility functions.
+These functions are used for tasks such as input parsing, error messaging and printing format.
+This allows easy reuse of common functionality, keeping other files clean.

 ## Differences in Design from Specification
 1. The specification document says that for the "give a badge" post-action, the user must provide a badge name.
 The marking rubric later clarifies that this badge name must be valid in the sense that it already exists in badges table.
 Instead of taking a text input for this post-action, we opted to allow the user to select a badge from a list for an improved user-experience.
 This is implemented and functions much in the same way as selecting from search results.